 You don’t need to travel miles or wait for an appointment, just drop in at the pharmacy.
 More information on pharmacies, Pharmacy First schemes and other local NHS services can be found below:

 Pharmacies - East Staffordshire CCG is encouraging patients to speak to their local pharmacist about having first aid medicines on hand to treat common conditions.
 There are a number of medications that can be purchased from pharmacies or your local supermarket and are generally cheaper than a prescription charge.
 Find out more

-Find a pharmacy nearby by visiting NHS Choices
+Find a pharmacy nearby by visiting the NHS website

 Pharmacy First - Pharmacy First is a scheme available for children and people who don’t have to pay for their prescriptions and are suffering from a common ailment.
 If you normally get your prescriptions free of charge and you’re feeling unwell, visit your pharmacist first.
 They can give you advice and treat a range of common ailments without the need for a doctor’s appointment.
 Find out more.

 GP Services - GPs deal with a whole range of health problems.
 They also provide health education, offer advice on smoking and diet, run clinics, give vaccinations and carry out simple surgical operations.
 People registered with a GP surgeries can now book appointments and request repeat prescriptions at a time convenient to them, thanks to GP online services.
 These services enable people to book GP appointments and request repeat prescriptions via their computer, smartphone or tablet at a time that suits them rather than calling or visiting their surgery.
 For a complete list of GP surgeries in East Staffordshire please visit Our GP Member Practices.

 NHS111 - 111 is the NHS non-emergency number.
 It’s fast, easy and free.
 Call 111 and speak to a highly trained adviser, supported by healthcare professionals.
 They will ask you a series of questions to assess your symptoms and immediately direct you to the best medical care for you.